jobellet/cs_detect/README.md

 **4)** Start using detect_cs

-Click on the jupyter tutorial and follow the instructions.
+Click on the jupyter notebook tutorial and follow the instructions.
 The folder 'work' will contain the path that you entered in the previous step.